 Claire met up again with Georgia, and they finally reached the street, exiting on the east side of the complex.

-TOWER START TO COLLAPSE
+SECOND TOWER STARTS TO COLLAPSE

 But their ordeal still wasn’t over.
 Claire was helping Georgia toward an ambulance when the neighboring south tower started to collapse.